 Who are Racial & Economic Justice Fund grantees?

 The Racial & Economic Justice Fund has supported a wide range of organizations.
 Check out our list of recent grantees to see if the Racial & Economic Justice Fund is right for your organization.
 Also see characteristics of a Bread & Roses grantee to see if your organization is a good fit.

 Does my group qualify for a Racial & Economic Justice Fund grant?

 The Racial & Economic Justice Fund makes grants to groups that:

-- Meet all basic eligibility requirements and funding criteria
+- Meet all basic eligibility criteria

 - Have a long-term vision for and engage strategies that promote racial and/or economic justice